etraveli/refactoring-java/README.md

 Dependency Injection: Utilizes Spring's dependency injection for the MovieService, enhancing testability and flexibility.

-Exception Handling: Introduces custom exceptions (InvalidCustomerException, InvalidMovieException) and handles exceptions more gracefully.
+Exception Handling: Introduces custom exceptions (InvalidCustomerException, InvalidMovieException, InvalidMovieCodeException, InvalidRentalDaysException) and handles exceptions more gracefully.

 Use of Constants: Utilizes constants from RentalConstants for error messages and other string literals, enhancing maintainability.